You don’t have to be a morning person to create a productive morning routine. Set yourself to success with these 3 tips.

 Whether you’ll get up at 5 or 7 am, if it’s too early for you, create a morning routine that fits your energy levels.

-If you can barely open your eyes, planning to work on your main projects right away might not be the best idea.
+If you can barely open your eyes, planning to work on your most important projects right away might not be the best idea.

 I prefer to workout first thing in the morning.